chrismpettyjohn/instinct-revised/docs/docs/API Libraries/Core Modules/Users/User Bans.md

 ```

 #### Fetch Bans
-Returns an array of bans for users with the `Maanage Bans` scope
+Returns an array of bans for users with the `Manage Bans` scope
 ```
 GET /api/users/bans
 ```

 #### Fetch Ban by ID
-Returns a ban by ID for users with the `Maanage Bans` scope
+Returns a ban by ID for users with the `Manage Bans` scope
 ```
 GET /api/users/bans/:banID
 ```

-#### Delete Ban
+#### Delete Ban by ID
-Deletes a ban by ID for users with the `Maanage Bans` scope
+Deletes a ban by ID for users with the `Manage Bans` scope
 ```
 DELETE /api/users/bans/:banID
 ```